JanyaSingh/Lab2/recipe.md

 6. Pour the batter into a greased and floured 9x13-inch baking pan.

 ## Aditional Directions by Janya:
-7. Once it's baked, cover it in sprinkles
+7. Once it's baked, cover it in sprinkles.